TajaKuzman/Genre-Datasets-Comparison/README.md

 | Legal                   |      17 |         1.9  |
 | Prose/Lyrical           |      10 |         1.12 |

+The dataset was split into 60:20:20 stratified train-dev-test split (535-179-179 texts).
+It has 9 labels: ['Information/Explanation' 'Opinion/Argumentation' 'Promotion' 'Other' 'Forum' 'News' 'Prose/Lyrical' 'Instruction' 'Legal']

 **The distribution of X-GENRE labels in the FTD dataset**